tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 {{< media size="small" type="image" src="20240104121628.png" alt="Android notification drawer with an alert that has a Watch action" >}}

-**Save the link to a "[Shopping List](https://www.home-assistant.io/integrations/shopping_list)":** which is, oddly, the built-in way to use a Home Assistant [To-Do List](https://www.home-assistant.io/integrations/todo/) (which cannot be used directly?).
-Create the Shopping List first and use the `entity_id` in the `todo.add_item` target.
+**Save the link to a "[Shopping List](https://www.home-assistant.io/integrations/shopping_list)":** which is, oddly, the only built-in way to create a Home Assistant [To-Do List](https://www.home-assistant.io/integrations/todo/) (which cannot be used directly?).
+Create the Shopping List first and use its `entity_id` in the `todo.add_item` target.

 ``` yaml